Parent & Guardian Handbook

 Payment Procedure Fees

-The monthly fee for each child is the following: $** for preschool and $** for toddlers, ** for babies (12 -19 m).
-Part time fees are calculated on daily basis which is $50 for a day (some rules may apply, please note that part time care is provided as long as it is available.
+The monthly fee will depend on your child age and schedule, please contact the Centre for all the rates.
+Part time fees are calculated on daily basis, please note that part time care is provided as long as it is available.

-You may pay by cash or check payable to "Fort Road Day Care" at the office.
-If a check is returned, we will notify you and will ask for payment in cash plus $35.00 to cover the service charge by the bank.
-After the second returned check, we will accept only cash.
+You may pay by cash, debit, credit, e-transfer or check payable to "Fort Road Day Care" at the office.
+If a check is returned, we will notify you and will ask for payment in cash plus $65.00 to cover the service charge by the bank.
+After the second returned check, we will accept only cash, debit and e-transfers.
 Day care fees are charged on a monthly basis and remain consistent regardless of illness or vacation.
 Each family is required to pay the monthly fee to ensure that the child's spot is held for him/her.
 The total monthly payment is due on 30th of the preceding month.
 Parents may ask for a receipt after each payment otherwise one receipt for the whole year will be provided at the end of each year,